The Underappreciated Value of a Long-Term Orientation

 Amazon is a remarkable enterprise that was built in part on an unwavering long-term orientation.
 Founder Jeff Bezos doesn’t care about quarterly earnings because he knows the near-term earnings simply reflect the actions and initiatives Amazon took years ago.
 He is always thinking about the direction of Amazon five to seven years out, rather than what is happening today.
 Such a perspective is highly unusual in the corporate world, but far more likely in founder-run firms.
 It is also important in the investment world.
 Thinking long term impacts how you plan and where you allot energy, time, money and resources.
 While we try to navigate the near-term twists and turns of the market, we keep three long-term considerations front of mind.

 Interest rates are likely headed up, possibly trending higher for a long time.
-As we speculated in our fiscal year-end commentary last year, this big news didn’t make any front-page headlines, but could have profound long-term implications on asset values and investment strategies.
+As we speculated in our fiscal year-end commentary of March 2017, this big news didn’t make any front-page headlines, but could have profound long-term implications on asset values and investment strategies.
 When great cycles turn, there are usually multi-year, if not multi-decade, consequences for investors.

 Just ask Bill Gross, the former superstar bond manager of PIMCO, how much fun it can be to get the big cycle right and ride a secular wave for decades.
 Of note, Gross’ and PIMCO’s success coincided within an epoch of credit expansion – a period where those who reached for carry, that sold volatility, that tilted towards yield and more credit risk succeeded.
 What if zero-bound interest rates, that define the end of a total return epoch that began in the 1970’s, accelerated in 1981 and came to a mathematical dead end for bonds in 2016 and commonsensically for other adjoined asset classes as well?